tumtumtum/StreamingKit/README.md

 * Easy to read source.
 * Carefully multi-threaded to provide a responsive API that won't block your UI thread nor starve the audio buffers.
 * Buffered and gapless playback between all format types.
-* Easy to implement audio data sources (Local, HTTP, Auto Recovering HTTP DataSources are provided).
+* Easy to implement audio data sources (Local, HTTP, AutoRecoveryingHTTP DataSources are provided).
 * Easy to extend DataSource to support adaptive buffering, encryption, etc.
-* Optimised for low CPU/battery usage.
-(0% - 1% CPU usage when streaming)
+* Optimised for low CPU/battery usage (0% - 1% CPU usage when streaming).
 * Optimised for linear data sources.
 Random access sources are required only for seeking.
 * StreamingKit 0.2.0 uses the AudioUnit API rather than the slower AudioQueues API which allows real-time interception of the raw PCM data for features such as level metering, EQ, etc.
 * Example apps iOS and Mac OSX provided.